dbkid/NewSocial/docs/README.md

 - responses: if checking current user id : logged in state
+- story page: if checking current user id: logged in state

-- need to make linking to story page a call back
+- need to make linking to story page a call back (after publish to prevent dropping of last letter?)

 - fixed position of drop down

 - look at nesting of like / bookmark routes

 MORNING:
 - finish styling responses